—————–Update: 8th October 2020 —————-

 Shielding advice also changed in July.
 The UK government is currently advising anyone who previously had to shield due to health issues now no longer need to.
 This includes areas with local lockdowns.
 They do, however, urge people to take the necessary precaution not to put themselves in any unnecessary danger.
 More information on shielding can be found here.

 Although open for patients for a one month, two NAC weeks, after the relaxing of lockdown, the NAC has now had to close due to a local lockdown in Merseyside.
 The closure of the NAC will be reviewed on a month by month basis.
-Any patients who are affected by this will be notified by Lesley Harrison, our head of patient support and welfare.
+Any patients who are affected by this will be notified by Hannah Harrison, our head of patient support and welfare.
 If you are concerned, you can also email [email protected]

 —————–Update: 24th June 2020 —————-